Dental Fillings and Bonding

 Resin-modified Glass Ionomer

-Resin-modified glass ionomer material combines composite resin and glass ionomer properties, making it a versatile option for bonding teeth.
-It provides good strength and durability and fluoride release to help prevent decay.
+Resin-modified glass ionomer material combines the properties of composite resin and glass ionomer, making it a versatile option for bonding teeth.
+It provides good strength and durability, and fluoride release to help prevent decay.

-It is essential to know that the lower price for fillings in our Mexico dental clinics does not mean your dental care is compromised.
+It is important to know that the lower price of fillings at our dental clinics in Mexico does not mean your dental care is compromised.
 Their standards are progressive, and your care is our priority.
 They are proud to be mercury-free dental facilities.

 In Summary

 Fillings and bonding are essential dental treatments that serve different purposes and use various materials and techniques.
-Fillings are typically used to repair cavities and restore damaged teeth, while bonding is used for cosmetic purposes to improve the appearance of teeth.
+Fillings are typically best for repairing cavities and restoring damaged teeth, while bonding is used for cosmetic purposes to improve the appearance of teeth.
 Both treatments aim to restore the structure and function of teeth, but their focus and techniques differ to cater to each patient’s specific needs.
 It is essential to consult with a dentist to determine the best treatment option based on the particular condition of your teeth and your desired outcome.